hanshoglund/hslinks/README.md

 # hslinks

-Resolves links to Haskell functions in Markdown-style text.
+`hslinks` is a simple utility program that resolves links to Haskell functions in Markdown-style text.
+This is mainly useful if you want to maintain documentation of a Haskell program or library outside source code but still have links the Haddock-generated API documentation.

 Invoke with a list of Cabal files as follows